 - The crane and lifting gear must be designed for the weight of the packages. - The operator must be authorised to operate the crane.

 Fastening:

-- 1. Fasten ropes, belts or multiple-point suspension gear Fig. 6 accordingly. - 2.
+- 1. Fasten ropes, belts or multiple-point suspension gear according to Fig. 5. - 2.
 Make sure that the package hangs straight, paying attention to the off-centre centre of gravity as necessary. - 3.
 Begin transportation.